Judge: Sessions can't deny grant money for sanctuary cities

 The ruling is another blow to Sessions, a longtime champion of tougher immigration laws.
 Earlier this month, Sessions announced that the administration would end a program that protects young immigrants who were brought to the U.S. illegally as children or came with families who overstayed their visas.
 Trump later announced he was working on an agreement to protect them.

-Whether or not the ruling means that Leinenweber will ultimately decide in favor of the city is unclear.
+Whether or not the ruling means that Leinenweber will ultimately decide in favor of the city is unclear, but he did make clear the city has a good case.

 During a hearing, Ron Safer, an attorney representing the city, said that if the Justice Department prevailed, it could use the same argument to "seize" even more authority to tie grant money to doing what he wants.